SERVICES

 After assessing the condition of the object, proposals are made to reflect various levels of treatment.
 Approved treatments are carefully documented, both in writing and with photography before and after conservation.
 This documentation is included with the final treatment report.

 I am a Professional Associate of the American Institute for Conservation of Historic and Artistic Works (AIC).
 All work is done in compliance with the AIC Code of Ethics and Guidelines for Practice.
-I currently serve on the board of the New England Conservation Association (NECA).
+I currently serve as the board president of the New England Conservation Association (NECA).

 ABOUT